Skip to content

 • generated or companion files that may change with source edits;

-• commands or test gates that prove the change;
+• environments and native commands that prove the change;

 • project-specific review concerns;